AhmedYousif6/AirBnB_clone/README.md

 count	Retrieve the number of instances of a class.
 Usage	<class name>.count()
 Authors
-Ehoneah Obed | Email: ehoneahobed

-Anthony Etim | Github: otoobongekim
+Ahmed Yousif | Github: AhmedYousif6